 The Securities and Exchange Commission whistleblower program was enacted as part of the Dodd-Frank financial reforms, and it is undergoing quite a bit of activity given the number of reports and tips filed with the Commission.
 There are now thousands of such tips and reports filed each year, according to their annual reports, but relatively few compared to the thousands of reports filed have generated collections so far.
-It may be critical to contact a DC whistleblower attorney to learn more about how you are expected to interact with the SEC’s whistleblower program when filing a whistleblower case.

 Defining the SEC’s Relationship with Whistleblowers